tonyschick/tonyschick.github.io/_posts/2016-06-22-Data-Story-Right-Way-And-Wrong-Way.md

 I don't work on a data team.
 This is not a rare case.
 I'm the only person on my team that uses data with any regularity and the only one who writes code.
 We don't have a data editor who scrutinizes my steps.
 Everything I do has to be exacting.
 I have to catch the mistakes, because no one else will.

-An answer to that, learned through several NICARs, is to have a rock-solid and reproducible methodology.
+An answer to that, learned through several trips to [NICAR](https://www.ire.org/nicar/), is to have a rock-solid and reproducible methodology.

 In the ideal, everything is documented and reproducible.
 Every piece of the process -- every sort, calculation, renaming of columns or trim of trailing spaces.
 The code to achieve it is published and the reason for it is documented.